 The library is located in the Holley Academic Center and provides a spectacular view of the North Bay.
-The beautiful scenery - along with the welcoming, user-centered culture - offers patrons an ideal environment for research and learning.
+The beautiful scenery, welcoming atmosphere, and user-centered culture offer patrons an ideal environment for research and learning.

 As a premier research institution, Florida State University offers a wealth of scholarly resources to support teaching and research with millions of scholarly books and articles in both print and digital format.